All registrars and Fellows are required to complete ongoing recertification activities.

 4. Audit (points)

-5. Peer review (points)
+5. Peer review (points).

 A minimum of 120 hours per cycle is required from the points-based activities above.
-Combined with the resuscitation and professional development plan requirements, this exceeds MCNZ’s CPD requirement of 50 hours
+Combined with the resuscitation and professional development plan requirements, this exceeds MCNZ’s CPD requirement of 50 hours per annum.

-All doctors are required to complete ongoing recertification activities.
 The RNZCUC recertification programe (for registrars and Fellows) covers a three-year cycle of activities.

 - Maintain a Professional Development Plan (PDP).
 This is updated with goals for the next year/few years, how you intend to achieve that goal, the outcome of that action, and any reflection on having completed that goal.